 Economical Reverse trike

-Borrowing ideas from Dale Malewicki’s California Commuter trike I fashioned a basic rigid front swing arm.
+Borrowing ideas from Dale Malewicki’s California Commuter trike plans, I fashioned a basic rigid front swing arm.
 This helps stabilize the trike in corners

 but also makes for a bumpy ride.
 To do it again I would use wishbone front suspension, move the front wheels forward to increase the current 72″ wheel base